zambal/eml/README.md

   ["Title", #h1<[#p<%{class: "paragraph"} "blah & blah">]>]>]>]
 ```

-The html parser is primarily written to parse html rendered by Eml, but it's
+The html parser is primarily written to parse html compiled by Eml, but it's
 flexible enough to parse most html you throw at it.
 Most notable missing
 features of the parser are attribute values without quotes and elements that are
 not properly closed.